 A consumer choice standard is even more questionable given the considerable risk that it will be used to protect inefficient rivals that will claim they are simply providing a more choice.
-Yet, under the DMA, conduct that merely reduces consumer choice may be found to be anticompetitive, irrespective of the possible inefficiencies of rivals or the benefits to consumers.
-As Nazzini affirmed, "[W]hen consumer choice is seen as an objective in its own right, it may become a disguised form of competitor protection: a competitor deserves to be protected solely on the basis that it offers a differentiated product."
+385 Yet, under the DMA, conduct that merely reduces consumer choice may be found to be anticompetitive, irrespective of the possible inefficiencies of rivals or the benefits to consumers.
+386 As Nazzini affirmed, "[W]hen consumer choice is seen as an objective in its own right, it may become a disguised form of competitor protection: a competitor deserves to be protected solely on the basis that it offers a differentiated product."
+387

 In this sense, the Commission's goal to achieve "free choice for users in the digital sector" is likely to harm both the digital economy and consumer welfare.
 Just as there is limited consumer choice in many markets with significant fixed costs and scale economies (e.g., aerospace) how could there be "free choice" when the breadth of digital services is restricted by the massive capital investments companies must incur, and that such investments require commercial success?
 For instance, how could there be a free choice between app stores when consumers have consistently preferred and bought, over the last few years, smartphones with Android OS or iOS, thereby kicking out of the market's less attractive phones such as from Nokia and BlackBerry?
 How free are consumers if they have the choice between, say, 10 cloud services providers instead of 8?
-Under the consumer choice appears anticompetitive.
+Under the consumer choice standard, every conduct that may increase efficiency but reduce customer/consumer choice appears anticompetitive.
+388